Dynamics of Pseudoentanglement: Discussion

 Recent works have introduced related notions of `pseudocoherence'~\cite{haug_pseudorandom_2023}, `pseudomagic'~\cite{gu_little_2023}, etc, which are analogous to pseudoentanglement but based on different resources (coherence, magic, etc).
 A natural extensions of our work would be to study the dynamics of other such pseudoresources in appropriate circuit models.

 It is also interesting to ask whether, in analogy with measurement-induced entanglement phase transitions~\cite{li_quantum_2018,skinner_measurement-induced_2019,gullans_dynamical_2020,iaconis_measurement-induced_2020}, one might obtain phase transitions in the dynamics of pseudoentanglement by enriching our automaton circuits with suitable projective measurements and other elements.
 For example, while the size of subsets is invariant under automaton gates, it generally decreases under $Z$ measurements, and can increase under Hadamard gates and $X$ measurements.
 Can the competition of these elements give rise to nontrivial phase transitions in the pseudoentanglement properties of late-time states?
+Such transitions might carry implications for the hardness of detecting general measurement-induced phenomena, as discussed earlier.

-Finally, the possible emergence of cutoff phenomena in pseudothermalization raises more general questions about the sharpness of thermalization in generic quantum dynamics.
-Are sharp transitions in distinguishability a generic feature of chaotic quantum dynamics~\cite{kastoryano_cutoff_2012,oh_cutoff_2023}?
+Finally, the possible emergence of cutoff phenomena in ensemble pseudothermalization raises more general questions about the sharpness of thermalization in generic quantum dynamics.
+Are sharp transitions in distinguishability a generic feature of chaotic quantum dynamics~\cite{kastoryano_cutoff_2012,oh_cutoff_2023,balasubramanian_glassy_2024}?
 What are the right tools to analyze them?
-Can there particularly structured classes of time evolutions (e.g., with symmetry) exhibit different levels of sharpness?
+Can particularly structured classes of time evolutions (e.g., with symmetry) exhibit different levels of sharpness?
 We leave these questions as an interesting target for future research.

+{\it Note added.} Shortly after the first version of this manuscript appeared on arXiv, two new results on the spectral gaps of random reversible classical circuits have appeared.
+Ref.~\cite{he_pseudorandom_2024} studied a model of geometrically local 3-bit gates very similar to ours and proved (in our notation) an upper bound on the relaxation time $t_{\rm rel} \leq \tilde{O}(mN)$.
+Subsequently, Ref.~\cite{chen_incompressibility_2024} considered 3-local, but geometrically non-local, random reversible circuits and showed an upper bound $t_{\rm rel} \leq \tilde{O}(N)$ for all $m = O(\poly{N})$.
+They conjecture that the bounds should apply to the geometrically-local setting as well, which would prove our Conjecture~\ref{conjecture:relaxation}.